tatsu-lab/alpaca_eval/README.md

   should also contain a column `generator` with the name of the current model.
 - `reference_outputs` the path to the outputs of the reference model.
 Same format as `all_model_outputs` but without needing `generator`.
-By default, the reference outputs are the 003 outputs on AlpacaFarm evaluation set.
+By default, the reference outputs are the 003 outputs on AlpacaEval set.
 - `annotators_config`: The path to the annotator's config file.
 Defaults to `gpt4`.

 # Analysis